60 Second Lemon Law Assessment™

 State lemon laws generally cover new vehicles with a manufacturer’s warranty.
 However, the federal Magnuson-Moss Warranty Act can cover used vehicles if the defect arose while the warranty was active.
 Certified pre-owned Toyotas with manufacturer-backed warranties may also qualify.

-Many cases Kahn & Associates handles resolve within 30 to 60 days.
+Many cases Kahn & Associates handles resolve within 90 to 120 days.
 Cases in some areas and with some manufacturers may take 2 to 6 months or more if filed in court.
 The majority settle without going to court.

 No. Kahn & Associates handles all Toyota lemon law cases on a contingency basis.
 You pay nothing unless we win.
-Toyota pays attorney fees as provided by state and federal law.
+Toyota typically pays attorney fees as provided by state and federal law.

 If your vehicle’s defects first appeared and were reported during the warranty period, you may still have a valid claim.
 This is one of the most common misconceptions about lemon law.